7 points of interest

 Signposts will guide you all along this route.
 In the description below, the signposted place names and/or directions are given in bold italics between quotation marks:

-- Towns crossed : Val-d'Aigoual, Meyrueis, Saint-Sauveur-Camprieu, and Dourbies
+- Towns crossed : Val-d'Aigoual, Saint-Sauveur-Camprieu, and Dourbies

+Please wear appropriate clothes and footwear, and bring warm clothing.
 Before setting off on a trail, check that it is suitable for your activity and level of ability.
-Mountain-bikers must wear helmets; protective gear is recommended.
-Respect other trail users and stay in control of your speed and trajectory.
-Be careful in winter: strong winds can cause snowdrifts.
-Keep an eye on the forecast: violent storms and sudden floods can be dangerous.
-For your safety, do not venture into hunting areas – hunts in progress are indicated by signs (“Chasse en cours” or “Battue en cours”).
+Helmets must be worn when mountain-biking.
+Protective equipment is recommended.
+Verify that your gear is in good condition.
+Preferably bike with others, and inform those close to you of your route.
+Respect other trail users, and stay in control of your speed and trajectory.
+Keep an eye on the forecast: violent storms or sudden floods can be dangerous.
+For your own safety, do not venture into hunting areas – hunts in progress are indicated by signs (“Chasse en cours” or “Battue en cours”).
 Respect property, livestock and other users of the area.
 Biking off-road is prohibited.

 Tourism & national parc'house

 The Maison de l'Aigoual houses the tourism office Mont Aigoual Causses Cévennes and the Maison du Parc national.
 This visitor centre provides information on and raises awareness of the Cévennes National Park, its sites and events as well as the rules that must be observed in the National Park's central zone.